 B2B eCommerce is the use of electronic channels and portals for business-to-business commercial transactions – in other words, it enables the online ordering and processing of goods between retailers, distributors, manufacturers, and wholesalers.

 B2B can be contrasted with business-to-consumer (B2C) eCommerce, where businesses sell their goods or services directly to consumers.

 The idea of eCommerce has been around since the 1970s, but its adoption across retail and B2B has accelerated in recent years.

-The Covid 19 pandemic has propelled the move to online transactions further – while many businesses have been forced to close their physical doors, eCommerce has opened up alternative electronic channels for B2B transactions.
+The Covid 19 pandemic propelled the move to online transactions further – while many businesses were forced to close their physical doors, eCommerce opened up alternative electronic channels for B2B transactions.

 What is a B2B eCommerce platform?

 A B2B eCommerce platform is software that facilitates transactions between businesses.
 To do so, it supports the core functions of B2B commerce, such as display, transactions, payments, deliveries and auditing trails.

 As B2B eCommerce has risen in popularity, so have its online platforms – there are now numerous B2B eCommerce options available for a range of business types.

 One of the world’s most successful eCommerce businesses is Shopify, which provides its customers – across both B2B and B2C channels – with an eCommerce platform supporting trade, engagement, metrics, shipping and tracking services.

 Shopify was founded in Canada in 2006, and since then has become Canada’s largest publicly traded company by market capitalisation – which gives you an idea of how eCommerce has flourished in recent years.